powerlesbian/countries-to-go/README.md

 updated my own SVG and ico files, but using the next.js homepage layout for the moment.

+This repo teaches the difference between build time rendering with staticProps (see pages/index.js), serverSide rendering (see server-side.js), and React's client side rendering as can be seen in the components directory.

+more on the react part be followed here: https://www.joshwcomeau.com/react/the-perils-of-rehydration/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started